Invercargill is New Zealand’s southernmost city, and the capital of Southland, with a 2013 population of 47,892.

 From 2003 Solid Energy’s opencast mine at Ōhai had a contract to supply coal to Fonterrra’s Clandeboye dairy plant, near Timaru, South Canterbury.
-But from September 2008 the contract went to Eastern Corporation’s Tākitimu mine at nearby Nightcaps.
-Mining is to cease at Ōhai in June 2009, but will continue at Nightcaps for at least the two years of its contract.
+But in September 2008 the contract went to Eastern Corporation’s Tākitimu mine at nearby Nightcaps.
+Mining was to cease at Ōhai in June 2009, but continue at Nightcaps for at least the two years of the contract.

 2013 population: 558